Research Consulting Agreements

 All requests for a research consulting agreement must be accompanied by a statement of work (SOW).
 The SOW needs to include a detailed description of services focused on deliverables, deadlines, and outcomes, as opposed to generic duties and process details that could imply Notre Dame’s “management” of the independent contractor.
 If an Independent Contractor will not be performing continuously but only in short-term segments depending on project needs, consider specifying that the independent contractor will not mobilize or deploy except with written green light from Notre Dame.
 The SOW should also include a summary of anticipated travel or other costs for reimbursement, if applicable.
 It is generally expected that Notre Dame will not reimburse the independent contractor for ordinary business expenses such as photocopy/reproduction costs, telephone and internet, or courier expenses incurred in the performance of services and these costs should be accounted for in the consulting fee.
 If such project-specific business expenses are to be reimbursed, these should be explicitly outlined in the SOW.
 If the Independent Contractor will be provided with any advance funds please list the specific expenses to be advanced in the SOW.
 The independent contractor will be required to submit documentation of these expenses and return any funds that are not used.

 If a subrecipient relationship is most appropriate, please contact your Grants Program Manager for assistance.

 Request Contractor/Vendor Agreement (Purchase Requisition/Order)

-If a contractors/vendor relationship is most appropriate, please contact your departmental business contact or Procurement Services.
+If you will be engaging with a consulting firm and/or vendors that are providing services and a contractors/vendor relationship is most appropriate, please contact your departmental business contact or Procurement Services.